 Please read below for information about our Avodah Program and fill out an application.

 We are now accepting Avodah applications on a rolling basis, until all positions are filled.
+Avodah fills quickly.
 Read the position descriptions below and apply early for greatest choice of positions.

 Avodah is intended for those who want to serve and have financial need.
 Yom Kippur is reasonably priced, with additional discounts and work-trade available to reduce cost further.
 Our pricing does not cover the full cost to produce the event.
 With this in mind, we ask that you consider your ability to pay before applying for Avodah.

-We will be getting ready for the holiday, including putting up all structures, and decorations.
+We will be getting ready for the holiday, including sprucing up our structures and putting up decorations.
 This position also allows you to enjoy the holiday without working during the event.
 We provide lunch during setup.